More about Dan...

 That's Wendy, my wife.
 We met while I was living in Washington and working at NRL.
 She's wonderful, and you can find out more about her by clicking here.

-And that's Masha, our dog.
+Here's Masha, our first dog - half Lab and half Beagle.
 She was Wendy's dog originally, so any good behavior was all taught by Wendy.
 I inherited half of the dog responsibilities when we got married.
-I love taking Masha into work.
+Masha died at the end of 2008, after 14-and-a-half years.
+We all miss her very much.

 Okay, that's enough bandwidth for now!